Magical realism: Characteristics

-Fantastical Realism elements
+Fantastical realism elements

 Magical realism portrays fantastical events in an otherwise realistic tone.
 It brings fables, folk tales, and myths into contemporary social relevance.
 Fantasy traits given to characters, such as levitation, telepathy, and telekinesis, help to encompass modern political realities that can be phantasmagorical.

 Real-world setting

-The existence of fantastic elements in the real world provides the basis for magical realism.
+The existence of fantastic elements in the everyday world provides the basis for magical realism.
 Writers do not invent new worlds, but rather, they reveal the magical in the existing world, as was done by Gabriel García Márquez, who wrote the seminal work One Hundred Years of Solitude.
 In the world of magical realism, the supernatural realm blends with the natural, familiar world.
+Importantly, for the characters in a work of magical realism, what may seem extraordinary or even uncanny (e.g. an angel falling from the sky) is considered ordinary for the characters themselves.

 Authorial reticence

-Authorial reticence is the "deliberate withholding of information and explanations about the disconcerting fictitious world."
+Authorial reticence is the "deliberate withholding of information and explanations about the disconcerting fictitious world".
 The narrator is indifferent, a characteristic enhanced by this absence of explanation of fantastic events; the story proceeds with "logical precision" as if nothing extraordinary had taken place.
 Magical events are presented as ordinary occurrences; therefore, the reader accepts the marvelous as normal and common.

 Plenitude

 In his essay "The Baroque and the Marvelous Real", Cuban writer Alejo Carpentier defines the baroque by a lack of emptiness, a departure from structure or rules, and an "extraordinary" abundance (plenitude) of disorienting detail.
 (He cites Mondrian as its opposite.)
 From this angle, Carpentier views the baroque as a layering of elements, which translates easily into the postcolonial or transcultural Latin-American atmosphere that he emphasizes in The Kingdom of this World.
-"America, a continent of symbiosis, mutations...mestizaje, engenders the baroque," made explicit by elaborate Aztec temples and associative Nahuatl poetry.
+"America, a continent of symbiosis, mutations ... mestizaje, engenders the baroque", made explicit by elaborate Aztec temples and associative Nahuatl poetry.
 These mixing ethnicities grow together with the American baroque; the space in between is where the "marvelous real" is seen.
 Marvelous: not meaning beautiful and pleasant, but extraordinary, strange, and excellent.
-Such a complex system of layering—encompassed in the Latin-American "boom" novel, such as One Hundred Years of Solitude—aims towards "translating the scope of America."
+Such a complex system of layering—encompassed in the Latin-American "boom" novel, such as One Hundred Years of Solitude—aims towards "translating the scope of America".

 Hybridity

-Magical realism plot lines characteristically employ hybrid multiple planes of reality that take place in "inharmonious arenas of such opposites as urban and rural, and Western and indigenous."
+Magical realism plot lines characteristically employ hybrid multiple planes of reality that take place in "inharmonious arenas of such opposites as urban and rural, and Western and indigenous".